PatrickBaus/tinkerforge_async/README.md

 # TinkerforgeAsync
 This is a reimplementation of the Tinkerforge Python bindings ([original Python bindings](https://www.tinkerforge.com/en/doc/Software/API_Bindings_Python.html)) using Python 3 asyncio.
 The original bindings used threads to manage the blocking operations.
-A much cleaner implementation can be done using the *await* syntax from asyncio.
+A much cleaner implementation is possible using the *await* syntax from asyncio.

 **Note: This API implementation is not an official Tinkerforge implementation.
 I am in no way affiliated with the Tinkerforge GmbH.
 Use at your own risk.
 If you find any bugs, please report them.**